Antitrust & Foreign Investment Partner, Beijing

 Education and qualifications

-Fay leads our award winning China competition practice and is widely recognised as one of China’s leading competition lawyers.
+Fay leads our award-winning China antitrust & foreign investment practice and is widely recognised as one of China’s leading competition lawyers.
 She advises multinational and Chinese clients on the full range of competition law issues as well as other regulatory questions.

 Fay previously served in the Chinese Ministry of Commerce for eight years and has a thorough understanding of the dynamic regulatory environment in China.